 |Ajee Wilson USA||01:59.6||01:59.6||02:00.9||02:00.0|

-Who will win the women’s 800 metre final?
+Who will win the women’s 800-metre final at the 2013 IAAF World Athletics Championships?
 The race is scheduled for the final day of competition on Sunday the 18th of August.

-The women’s 800 metre final will likely prove once again, that the two-lap race is the most competitive in all distance running events.
-The fields are deep and the potential to affect outcome by racing with poor tactics is extreme; mistakes cannot be afforded to anyone.
-The 800 metre race is the only event where a positive split (a faster first half) is typically a good idea.
+The women’s 800-metre final will likely prove once again, that the two-lap race is the most competitive in all distance running events.
+The fields are deep and the potential to affect the outcome by racing with poor tactics is extreme; mistakes cannot be afforded to anyone.
+The 800-metre race is the only event where a positive split (a faster first half) is typically a good idea.

 It could be that she is more of a sprinter, coming up from the 400m distance where she has won at an international level, where here at the Worlds, most of her competitors are true 800m or distance athletes however; her personal best and preliminary heat times are good enough to move on, if she could have made it through the rounds.
 Okoro finished second-to-last in the semi’s with a finish time of 2:02.26, which was the second slowest of all 16 athletes, a complete turn in performance.
 It is likely that being a former 400m runner she gave the first race all she had to offer.